CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## Question 10

-What happens when you clone a repostory?
+What happens when you clone a repository?

 You make a copy of it and save it on your local computer